 - Submit the departmental application (The Personal Profile document).
-This application is in PDF format and can be found here.
-This Personal Profile is a two-page Personal Information Profile found in the Regulatory Affairs Graduate Education Program Application document.
+This application is in PDF format and can be downloaded here: MS in Pharmacy with emphasis in Regulatory Sciences Application Packet.

 - Submit a Statement of Purpose: Provide a statement of purpose – one page in length addressing why you are interested in this program.

 - Submit a Resume: Professional résumé outlining applicant’s clinical trials or regulatory affairs experience.